sap-ms/Client/README.md

 # Client
-The web and desktop client that communicates with the servers
+The web and desktop client that communicates with the servers.